 "I always recommend using hard wax on the underarms since that's a very sensitive area," warns Babian.
 Do some research on the type of wax they use at the place you've chosen to go before making an appointment.
 It can make all the difference.

 "For a bikini wax, those who frequent the beach benefit from waxing their bikini line every two weeks.
 But for a full bikini or Brazilian bikini service, you're recommended to come in every three to four weeks.
 This allows the proper amount of time for regrowth," Coba says.

 "We use a proprietary blend we call comfort wax, which is beeswax and other high-quality ingredients," Coba says.
 "In the short and long term, waxing will allow for hair growth to become softer and more sparse.
 Most of our clients are surprised at how quickly their hair changes when they stick to a schedule, and the results only get better and better the longer you do it."

 Beeswax is a product made from the honeycomb of bees.
 It is used for swelling as it has mild anti-inflammatory effects.

 Wax your legs and any other body parts every three to four weeks to allow time for regrowth.

 It's normal for your skin to show redness after waxing, so don't panic if that happens.
 Some skin is more sensitive than others and reactions may range from no redness at all to very red skin.
 The first time you wax an area, or if it has been a while since your last waxing, you'll probably experience some redness and sensitivity afterward.
 This usually subsides within a few hours.
-If you have very sensitive skin, then the redness may last for up to 24 hours.
+If you have very sensitive skin, then the redness may last longer.

 Now, here are four little-known hair-removal methods that don't involve waxing.